themeliskalomoiros/Words-to-Numbers/README.md

 # Words-to-Numbers
-Solution for a CodeWars Kata.
+##Solution for a CodeWars Kata.

+## Description
-In this kata we want to convert a string into an integer.
+Convert a string into an integer.
 The strings simply represent the numbers in words.

 Examples: